mikedesu/raylib-rpg-c/src/PLAN.md

   - fixed-capacity caches for dead NPCs and items
 - Multi-item tiles are now supported at the storage layer, but rendering and pickup still intentionally treat the top cached item as the visible/interactive representative.
 - Renderer code is still implementation-header based, but `libdraw.h` now reads as a composition root instead of a monolith.
-- Scene draw dispatch, render-target lifecycle, and per-frame orchestration are now separated enough to refactor further without changing runtime behavior first.
+- Scene draw dispatch, render-target lifecycle, window presentation, and per-frame orchestration are now more cleanly separated.
+- `libdraw_frame.h` is no longer carrying scene rendering, target composition, and frame-stat bookkeeping all in one place.
+- The current renderer still depends on global render-texture state and implementation headers, but the ownership seams are much clearer than before.
 - Dungeon generation no longer defaults to a single open rectangle.
 - The current dungeon bootstrap now creates a `64x64` floor for gameplay testing.
 - The current generator produces: